Policy Brief

 - 75% of domestic and 50% of commercial fossil fuel boilers decarbonised.

-As at December 2024 only 3.6% of vehicles were electric.
+As of September 2025, only 3.8% of vehicles were electric.
 PwC had estimated that even with incentives only 23% of the fleet would be decarbonised by 2030.
-A modest incentive scheme was ended in December 2024, 1,210 grants having been made.

-By December 2024 468 grant applications had been received and 385 grants had been made for support to decarbonise boilers.
-Only a small proportion were to replace existing fossil fuel heating systems with an air source heat pump.
+By September 2025, 709 applications had been accepted for support to decarbonise boilers of which 134 were to replace existing fossil fuel heating systems with air source heat pumps.

 The Paris Agreement and Jersey’s commitments